tmmarquess/tmmarquess/README.md

 ###  About me 🤪
 - Computer technician by the federal institute of Amazonas 📚
 - Currently Studying Information Systems through the Amazon State University 🎓
-- Test Developer intern at INDT 👾
+- Test Developer trainee at INDT 👾
 - currently using Python, C and Java 👨‍💻
 - Fluent in english 🥴
 - Huge interest in games 🎮